THE D'OYLY CARTE OPERA COMPANY

 Marjorie Eyre (1924-46)

-Marjorie Eyre (whose full surname was Eyre-Parker) joined the D'Oyly Carte Repertory Opera Company as a soprano chorister in August 1924, also appearing in the small part of Giulia in The Gondoliers during her first six months.She transferred to the D'Oyly Carte "New" Opera Company in March 1925, where in July of that year she was given her first major role, Yum-Yum in The Mikado, and two minor ones, the Lady Ella in Patience and Celia in Iolanthe.
-Miss Eyre filled in as Phyllis in Iolanthe briefly in August 1925 before taking the part over for a month or so (November-December) later that year.
-She reverted to Celia in January 1926, when she meanwhile took over the title role in Patience.
+Marjorie Eyre (full name was Marjorie Eyre Parker) joined the D'Oyly Carte Repertory Opera Company as a soprano chorister in August 1924, also appearing in the small part of Giulia in The Gondoliers during her first six months.She transferred to the D'Oyly Carte "New" Opera Company in March 1925, where in July of that year she was given her first major role, Yum-Yum in The Mikado, and two minor ones, the Lady Ella in Patience and Celia in Iolanthe.
+Miss Eyre moved up to Phyllis in Iolanthe for a month or so (November-December 1925), but reverted to Celia in January 1926, when she meanwhile took over the title role in Patience.

 The "New" Company changed its limited repertoire for the 1926-27 season (dropping The Mikado and Iolanthe while adding Ruddigore and The Gondoliers), and Marjorie Eyre took on Rose Maybud and Gianetta in the new operas.She also played Patience in Patience for most of the season (except for a stretch between October and December when the role was taken by Irene Hill).It was also during 1926 that she married fellow D'Oyly Carte artist, principal baritone Leslie Rands.